 Nearly everything is against you in The Legend of Zelda: Breath of the Wild.
 From the cold weather to lightning and enemies of all types, you’ll want to come prepared with the best armor for any situation.
 There are so many to choose from, though.
 How do you know which armor is best?
+Well, in truth there are great armor sets for different situations.

 - The best weapons in The Legend of Zelda: Breath of the Wild